ssrpw2/human-ai-translation-dictionary/README.md

 The interpretations, analyses, and taxonomy presented here are solely my the author’s work.
 Any errors, extrapolations, or conceptual structures are my responsibility alone.
+GPT-5.1, Grok, and Gemini have all served as valuable cognitive partners in this work.